rogermiranda1000/TwitchTTSBot/README.md

 - Set the app id in `client_id`
 - Set the OAuth token in `"oauth": "oauth:<token>"`
 - Set the PubSub token in a new entry: `"pubsub": "<token>"`
-- Set the `RVC-based TTS` model name in a new entry:
+- Set the `RVC-based TTS` model name in a new entry; you can also set for each model the Pitch shift in an `pitch-shift` entry:
 ```
 "voices": {
     "<model name>": {
-        "model-name": "<model name>",
+        "name": "<model name>",
-        "model-voice": "en-US-AriaNeural-Female"
+        "voice": "en-US-AriaNeural-Female"
     }
 }
 ```